 The Spanish use the 12-hour clock in speech.
 The 12-hour format is also used in literature and journalism.

 Written and official time is always given in the 24-hour format The colon is used to separate the hour and the minutes, e.g. 14:24.

 The Spanish do not have a p.m. or an a.m notation.
 The time between 1 o’clock and 11 o’clock are assumed to be post meridiem (p.m.) past noon.

-When a p.m. hour is labeled explicitly, it is de la tarde ("at afternoon") before sunset and de la noche ("at night") after sunset.
+When a p.m. hour is labelled explicitly, it is de la tarde ('at afternoon') before sunset and de la noche ('at night') after sunset.

 8 Working days

 9 Things to avoid in the Spanish market

 Every culture has different superstitions and traditions which are always worth noting, especially when entering a new market.